department-of-veterans-affairs/design-system-OLD/src/components/navigation/Breadcrumbs/README.md

 * Windows 7/10 + Firefox + NVDA
 * Windows 7/10 + IE11 + JAWS

+### aria-label (ATTRIBUTE)

+The `<Breadcrumbs />` component automatically adds an `aria-label="Breadcrumb"` attribute to the containing `<nav>` element.
+This will be read out as "Breadcrumb" to assistive devices like JAWS, NVDA, and VoiceOver.
+The label can be changed to fit your needs by passing a custom string to the `ariaLabel` prop.

 ### aria-current (ATTRIBUTE)

-The `<Breadcrumbs />` component automatically adds an `[aria-current="page"]` attribute to the last link rendered by the full breadcrumb list.
+The `<Breadcrumbs />` component automatically adds an `aria-current="page"` attribute to the last link rendered by the full breadcrumb list.
 This attribute triggers an `a[aria-current="page"]` CSS selector, makes the link bold, removes the underline, and changes it to a black text color.
 Current [WAI-ARIA authoring practices](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/breadcrumb/index.html) recommend this `aria-current="page"` attribute for screen reader context.